Big move for Big Bird: Sesame Street is entering classrooms

 Sesame Street has been a household brand since debuting in 1969 on public television.
 In recent years, it lost federal funding to produce the show and has partnered with HBO.

 Its name recognition is so high that it is equally known for its broad array of licensed merchandise, from bibs and backpacks to toys and games.
-It's also achieved cult status for its celebrity appearances and satirizing humor that serves as a hook for parents.
+It has also achieved cult status for its celebrity appearances and satirizing humor that serves as a hook for parents.

 Follow AP Education Reporter Sally Ho on Twitter: https://twitter.com/_SallyHo